phpearth/docs/interoperability/nopaste.md

----
-title: "Nopaste List and Services to Share and Run Code Online"
+# Nopaste List and Services to Share and Run Code Online
-updated: "October 9, 2016"
-permalink: "/nopaste/"
-redirect_from:
-    - "/faq/nopaste-services/"
-    - "/faq/how-to-run-php-code-online/"
----

 ## What is a nopaste?